sph-mn/sace/readme.md

-the system is scalable and reliable. the system output can be json or xml. api can be either v1 or v2. exactly 1 resource that the admin owns is required. feature flag is set if and only if mode is enabled. if database connection is down then handler retries. if database connection is down then handler logs. if database connection is not down then handler aborts. which user has an active session? which user is inactive?
+the system is scalable and reliable. the system output can be json or xml. api can be either v1 or v2. exactly 1 resource that the admin owns exists. feature flag is set if and only if mode is enabled. if database connection is down then handler retries. if database connection is down then handler logs. if database connection is not down then handler aborts. which user has an active session? which user is an inactive user?
 ~~~

 ## syntax